 Another great news is that Costa Rica has the top English skills in all Latin America with top rankings in TOEFL.
 Moreover, it ranks second in Latin America according to the E.F.
 English Proficiency Index.

 The country also shows cultural and work culture compatibility with the U.S. Without the time difference between CST and Costa Rica, handling the remote workforce from the U.S. becomes even more manageable.

-Columbia is another country in Latin America where you can nearshore software development.
-In 2018, the number of developers in Columbia was 64,638, according to Stack Overflow, placing it at 4th place in talent numbers in Latin America.
+Columbia is another country in Latin America where you can nearshore teams.
+According to GitHub, Colombia has experienced a 31% year-over-year growth in its number of developers.
 Colombia also ranks 45th in programmer skills ratings in the HackerRank Challenges.

 It's essential to note that Columbian universities see 13,000 graduates per year from tech programs.
 In addition, the country accounts for creating the highest number of engineering students, about 25%, in the whole of Latin America.
 Therefore, it comes as no surprise that Columbia has many successful software development companies, including a unicorn company called Rappi.
 Other well-known companies include UruIT, PSL Corp, and TEAM International.

 Colombia has excellent schools for software development in terms of tech educational background, with favorite Colombian languages being Java, C++, Python, SQL, and Ruby.
 Colombian developers also blend well with U.S. companies and are ranked the best by the World Bank Group for the "ease of doing business."